Sturnus/DynamicContentControl/README.md

 ##Features
 * Dynamically renders XAML content from a string.
 * Provides bindable Dependency Property to set the control's content.
+* Rerenders entire control when Dependency Property's context is changed.
 * Supports third party libraries and components.

 ##Samples